 Wireless charging has been a key feature of the smartphones.
 The X charges to 7.5W using Qi-standard (capable of up to 15W).
 Though no figures were released, Apple claims “faster wireless charging”.

 Apple has taken their wired charging capacity to a new level.
 These two are capable of delivering 50% charging in just 30 minutes.
 The issue, however, is that fast chargers are not included in the box.
-The fast cost around $75 dollars and will also need a fast charging cable.
+The fast cost around $75 and will also need a fast charging cable.

 iPhone X vs iPhone XS: Display